osman-sultan/CarKART-BackEnd/README.md

 A straightforward marketplace to buy, sell, trade, and compare used and new automobiles.

-Developed by a 7 Industrial Engineering majors from the University of Toronto.
+Developed by a team of 7 Industrial Engineering majors from the University of Toronto.

 Backend Stack:
 - Java 17